The-Syntax-Savants/eBazon/README.md

 ## Developer Setup

-The following instructions detail how to setup your environment for running the `tlahui` application locally.
+The following instructions detail how to setup your environment for running the `ebazon` application locally.

 ### Prerequisites